*This article was updated in March 2023

 On June 26, 2004, the Washington Capitals drafted Alexander Ovechkin with the first overall selection in the NHL Draft.
 It was known then that he would be a special player for the Capitals moving forward, but did anyone know just how historic he would be?

 Since coming into the league, he’s been arguably the most prolific goal scorer – cementing his place among NHL lore.
-While he may not have the overall record – yet – it’s becoming more and more of a possibility with each passing game.
+While he may not have the overall record – yet – it’s on the verge of becoming a no-doubter with each passing game.

-Last week, he took one step closer to Wayne Gretzky’s all-time record of 894 goals with his 700th career regular season tally.
+On Dec.
+13, 2022, he took one step closer to Wayne Gretzky’s all-time record of 894 goals with his 800th career regular season tally.
 With that, I figured we would look back on some of Ovechkin’s milestone goals and which goalies became a part of history as he looks to break the all-time record in the coming seasons.

 First Career Goal (Oct.
 5, 2005)